omochi/swift-subprocess-rpath-bug/README.md

 # On Linux...

-On Ubuntu 22.04 with Swift 6.1, there is a bug where subprocess calls hang and never return in release builds.
+On Ubuntu 22.04 with Swift 6.1, there is an another bug where subprocess calls hang and never return in release builds.
 You can verify this with the following steps.

 ```sh